 Here is the outline I used for my personal Wisdom Book:

-Title: Volume ONE CHAMPION of LIFE Transform Your Destiny V3.1
+Title: BE the CHAMPION of YOUR LIFE — Transform Your Destiny V3.3

 Chapter ONE: INSIGHTS & INSPIRATION